zBritva/PowerBI-visuals-docs/docs/concepts/objects-and-properties.md

 github_issue_id: 459
 ---

+**The article is outdated, read [updated article about about objects and properties in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/objects-properties).**

 Objects describe customizable properties associated with the visual.
 Each object can have multiple properties and each property has a type associated with it.
 Types refer to what the property will be.
 See below for more information about types.